cafjs/caf_session/README.md

 Our solution exposes the contents of output queues to application code, so that it can make the right choices.

-### Persistent Sessions

-If clients are stateless, or we keep changing devices all the time, can we guarantee that certain actions are only done once?

-After all, you didn't want two toasters, did you?

-The influential work by Bernstein&Hsu&Mann'90 shows how to use a reliable queue to guarantee exactly-once delivery with a stateless client.
-A CA has an input queue, and its state is managed transactionally (see  {@link external:caf_ca}).
-Input and output queues are not checkpointed, but losing them is equivalent to dropping  messages in transit, and we do not assume a reliable transport.
-Can we use a CA to implement exactly-once delivery for a stateless client?

-Yes, if the client application is written in a certain way:

-* First, it needs to explicitly start and end a persistent session.
-If a session is started again without being properly closed, we assume the client crashed.

-* Second, it has to protect against concurrent sessions by using nonces.

-* Third, enough client state has to be piggybacked to requests, so that the client can know what was the last committed action before the crash.
-We use a `memento` for that (see {@link module:caf_session/proxy_session}).

-* Fourth, in case of a timeout or error it has to crash and start again the session.
-When the session restarts it will receive the last `memento`, and use it to avoid duplicated requests.

-The key is that our client library (see {@link  external:caf_cli}) and the CA serialize all the requests within one session instance.
-Across sessions, nonces guarantee that only one session instance is active, and requests in other concurrent sessions will fail.

 ### Hello World (see `examples/helloworld`)

 The following example shows how to limit queues, and periodically notify